ua-snap/wrf_utils/snap_wrf_data_prep/README.md

 **Note** - there are files here (e.g. `get_date_forecast_time_from_raw_hourly.py`) that have not been brought up to the same standard as others (e.g. `stack_hourly_variable_year.py`, and may need to be modified to function correctly.

+## wind-issue

+This subdirectory contains some pipeline scripts that have been modified to work on only the wind variables instead of all variables (default config).

+To implement, only the step 3. in the above pipeline execution order needs to be substituted for one of the scripts herein, such as `run_winds_dependency_full_erain.sh`.